slowernews/wisdom-tldr/README.md

 ===
 ###On gratefulness and happiness

-Love the life you have, while you create the life of your dreams.<br>
+Love the life you have, while you create the life of your dreams.

-Happiness is a journey, not a destination.
+> *'Need to jump start happiness?
+Lower your expectations. -- James Altucher'*

 > *'Manage with bread and butter until God sends the honey.' -- Moroccan proverb*